Bookkeeping Struggles

 • Consult on S-Corp Salary: If you are an S-Corp, work with an expert to determine your "Reasonable Salary" versus your "Shareholder Distributions" to optimize your tax savings legally.

 My goal is to eliminate the anxiety you feel when managing your business finances.
 I don't just categorize your bank feed in silence.
-I teach you.
+I educate you.

 I will show you exactly how to navigate your Chart of Accounts to find the Equity section.
 I will help you set up automation rules so that transfers to your specific personal account are always coded correctly.
 I will explain the tax implications of your specific entity structure so you can make informed decisions about your wealth.
 When you work with Fiscal Integrity Group, you gain financial mastery.